informalsystems/hermes/guide/src/light_clients.md

 # Light Clients

-Using the `light` command you can add and remove light client peers information to the chain configuration.
+Using the `light` command you can add and remove light client peer information to the chain configuration.

 #### Show usage